 The international studies major is a second major only.
 It cannot be listed as a first major.
-Students must complete 15 credit hours of International Dimension courses.
+Students must complete

+15 credit hours of International Dimension courses.
 These 15 hours must be spread across at least 2 options with no more than 6 credit hours of a world language and no more than 9 hours in any other option:

-- 1. World Language: Maximum of 6 credit hours, must be at least 200 level or higher - 2.
+- World Language: Maximum of 6 credit hours, must be at least 100 level or higher - 2.
 International Business and Economics: - BUS D301- The International Business Environment - BUS D302- International Business: Operation of International Enterprise - 3.
 BUS F494- International Finance - 4.
-BUS M401- International Marketing

-- Study Abroad: Earning credit through participation in any approved study abroad program of Indiana University will apply to this requirement.
-Participation in non-IU programs may be possible, but the student must have prior approval from a Kelley School of Business Indianapolis academic advisor. - 4.
-Internationally Focused General Education: Courses in this option can come from various academic departments including, but not limited to: Anthropology, Communication, Geography, History, Art History, Philosophy, Political Science, Religious Studies, and Sociology.
+BUS M401- International Marketing - 5.
+ECON E303 Survey of International Economics - 6.
+ECON E337 Economic Development - 7.
+ECON E 430 Intro to International Economics - Study Abroad: Earning credit through participation in any approved study abroad program of Indiana University will apply to this requirement.
+Participation in non-IU programs may be possible, but the student must have prior approval from a Kelley School of Business Indianapolis academic advisor.
+1-6 creots. - 4.
+Internationally Focused General Education: Courses in this option can come from various academic departments, including, but not limited to: Anthropology, Communication, Geography, History, Art History, Philosophy, Political Science, Religious Studies, and Sociology.
 The Kelley Office of Academic and Professional Development updates the course offerings each semester that will count toward this option.
 Please check the appropriate Canvas site for the most current list of options (UCOL students "Pre-Business Student" & Kelley students "Kelley Admit Student"), or see a Kelley advisor in BS 2010.